Members' Frequently Asked Questions

 For wiring inside the home, including electrical service panels, you should contact a certified, licensed electrician.

-Yes, they can be removed, or moved.
+Yes, they can be removed or moved.
 Depending on what’s involved, there may or may not be a charge.
-I’ll have someone from our Service Department meet with you to discuss your options.
+Please call our office to have someone from our Service Department contact you to discuss your options.

 When somebody is building a new home or business, there are some occasions where they may be able to select another nearby power company.
 But once service has been established, such as in the case of your relative, then it is unlikely that they would be able to change.
 Your first step would be to contact DP&L to see if they would be willing to allow him to switch.
 Then, you would need to give us more details on his location because there may be a cost for us to extend our lines to serve him.
 Thank you.